EnTimeMent/huSync-DyadicSynchronization/README.md

 Our code follows the model as described in the paper, and below is an instance.
 ![huSync Schema](./media/huSync_model.jpg)

 As observed, block B (Feature extraction) requires data from a multi-person pose estimation algorithm.
-For our use case, we utilize [AlphaPose v0.4.0](https://github.com/MVIG-SJTU/AlphaPose)
+For our use case, we utilize [AlphaPose v0.4.0](https://github.com/MVIG-SJTU/AlphaPose).
+Once the .json file is available as an output, we utilize the file src/Module_DataExtraction.ipynb to create csv files of the data with trajectory information (x,y) of all participants separated in columns.

+After this, we utilize the file src/Module_DyadicSynchronization.ipynb to compute the dyadic synchronization between all possible pairs.

+## Analysis

+We perform a statistical analysis using a two-way ANOVA measure, and utilize [Jamovi](https://www.jamovi.org/) to conduct these tests.

 ##### Code maintained by